-We were appointed on 11 May 2017 to audit the financial statements for the year ended 31 December 2017 and subsequent financial periods.
-This is therefore our first year of uninterrupted engagement.
+Following the recommendation of the directors, we were appointed on 11 May 2017 to audit the financial statements for the year ended 31 December 2017 and subsequent financial periods.
+The period of total uninterrupted engagement is 2 years, covering the years ended 31 December 2017 to 31 December 2018.

 Andrew Kemp (Senior Statutory Auditor)

 for and on behalf of PricewaterhouseCoopers LLP

 Chartered Accountants and Statutory Auditors

 London

-6 March 2018
+17 June 2019